dopensm/adaptive-diagnostic-engine/README.md

 curl -X POST http://127.0.0.1:8000/admin/seed
 ```

-The seeding logic is idempotent and upserts by `question_id`.
+The seeding logic is unchanging and upserts by `question_id`.

 ## API Endpoints